barankaraaslan/cloud-shell/README.md

 # cloud-shell
-An image with cloud provider tools installed and authenticated
+An image with cloud provider tools installed and authenticated with my credentials